Save Money with an Airbnb Linen Service

 #4.
 Request bleach and stain treatment.

 With this, set your laundry service preferences with some consideration for allergies.
-We always recommend free & clear detergent (detergent without perfumes or dyes) to help protect your guests from having a reaction to your bedding.
+We always recommend hypoallergenic detergent (detergent without perfumes or dyes) to help protect your guests from reacting to your bedding.

 #5.
-Know the difference between a Airbnb laundry service, a third-party provider, and a local dry cleaner.
+Know the difference between an Airbnb laundry service, a third-party provider, and a local dry cleaner.

 Whatever you need – there’s an app for that.
 But, is that always a good thing?

 While you might not care who is delivering your pizza, you should care who is doing your laundry.
-With the rise of middle-man apps that pair you with the closest, cheapest, (insert any other superlative here) service provider, you have no idea who is picking up, cleaning, and delivering your clothes.
-And, this likely changes order-to-order based on however the middle man app chooses to schedules your service.
+With the rise of middleman apps that pair you with the closest, cheapest, (insert any other superlative here) service provider, you have no idea who is picking up, cleaning, and delivering your clothes.
+And, this likely changes order-to-order based on how the middleman app chooses to schedule your service.

-These providers even opt to send orders to individuals to wash at their home instead of a professional company operating in a professional laundry facility.
+These providers even opt to send orders to individuals to wash in their homes instead of a professional company operating in a professional laundry facility like 2ULaundry does.

 Here is the rundown: